 They had been walking for the better part of twenty or so minutes when Nayleen spoke up suddenly.
 “Wait, stop for a second.”
 Both he and Cyial stopped at her order and turned to look at her as she was facing her head to the side, one hand cupped to her right ear, her expression strained in concentration.

 “What?”
 Cyial asked in a hushed whisper, looking at her in confusion, then he looked behind her and blinked.
 “Wait, is that what you are hearing?”
-He asked her and pointed down the road.
+He asked her and pointed down the road from the direction they had come from.

 Sairek and Nayleen followed the direction of Cyial’s finger.
 In the distance, they could see something traveling quickly on the path, kicking up mud behind it in its haste.